- 1 Oct 2020

 The Marine Management Organisation has just launched a survey with registered users of the Catch Certificate system.
 MMO is only going to contact its English registered users, but there is an expectation that Scottish registered users should also get involved in the survey – and we would urge you to do so.
 The link to the survey: MMO Catch Certificate Survey.

-Seafish has produced Seafish EU exit guidance that will help prepare seafood businesses for the end of the transition period.
-It focusses on the day-to-day scenarios likely to be encountered.
-This includes food safety, traceability and trade, but does not cover issues arising from the UK’s future relationship with the EU.
+Seafish have updated their Seafish EU exit guidance that will help prepare seafood businesses for the end of the transition period.

 As Seafood Scotland notes “In light of the imminent departure of the United Kingdom from the European Union, it is essential that actions are taken by the Seafood industry to ensure continued success, deal or no deal”.
 The Seafood Scotland EU exit website page contains helpful information and links.